Are you planning a family road trip? Did you know that road-tripping in an RV could save you up to 60% on travel costs?

 - Toy Hauler: If you have a need to bring any big toys, such as snowmobiles, ATV’s, four-wheelers, golf carts, or motorcycles, then you should consider a Toy Hauler.
 They have a large cargo garage in the rear of the RV to hold your toys!

 - Class C Motorhome: Usually built on a truck chassis, Class Cs are perfect for small families/groups who want to travel comfortably in an RV while on the road.
 Don’t worry, the sofa and chairs are typically equipped with seat belts.

-- Class A Motorhome: If you want luxury on wheels, the Class A is the way to go!
-These motorhomes resemble a bus and are often fully-equipped with all the comforts of home.
+- Class A Motorhome: If you want luxury on wheels, Class A is the way to go!
+These motorhomes resemble buses and are often fully equipped with all the comforts of home.
 For the best in mobile glamping, the Class A Motorhome might be your best bet!

 You should now have everything you need to choose the perfect RV travel trailer for your road trip.
 The only decision to make now is where will you rent from?